Travellers ‘abandoned’ after flight to London is diverted to Bermuda

-Travellers ‘abandoned’ after London flight diverted to Bermuda due to ‘smell of smoke in cockpit’
+Travellers ‘abandoned’ in Bermuda for 21 hours after Miami to London flight diverted over ‘smoke in cockpit’

-According to passengers, it took almost 10 hours for them to be provided with food at the airport
+Passengers say American Airlines deprived them of food for almost 10 hours after landing unexpectedly in Bermuda

-Bank holiday travellers facing a 20-hour wait on an airport floor in Bermuda say they have been “abandoned in the middle of the Atlantic” after their flight from Miami to London had to divert due to a possible mechanical issue.
+Travellers facing a 20-hour wait on an airport floor in Bermuda say they have been “abandoned in the middle of the Atlantic” after their flight from Miami to London had to divert when pilots reportedly smelled smoke in the cockpit due to a suspected mechanical issue.

 American Airlines has apologised after flight AA38 had to change course about three hours after taking off from Miami International Airport on Monday due to “a possible mechanical issue”, landing instead on the British island territory in the North Atlantic.

-The Boeing 777-300’s 303 passengers have since waited over 15 hours in L.F.
-Wade International Airport in St George’s, where they are scheduled to board a replacement flight to London Heathrow at 8pm local time – almost 20 hours after landing there.
+The Boeing 777-300’s 303 passengers then waited nearly 21 hours in L.F.
+Wade International Airport in St George’s before finally boarding a replacement flight to London Heathrow that departed at 9.32pm local time.

 The PA news agency understands the flight was unable to continue due to the US Federal Aviation Administration (FAA)’s mandated crew rest requirements after maintenance teams had inspected the aircraft – and passengers are not allowed to leave the airport due to Bermuda’s Covid-19 requirements.